ShayHill/cluster_colors/README.md

 This clustering is designed for questions like "what are the two dominant colors in this image (respecting transparency)?"

 Once you split a cluster, it's acceptable to just throw it away.
 And you will probably only need the exemplars of the clusters you do keep, though you could re-cluster each cluster's members for a semi-hierarchal clustering scheme.

+## Three large steps

+### Average colors by nbit representation

+`pool_colors` will reduce 8-bit image colors (potentially 16_777_216 colors) to a maximum of 262_144 by averaging.
+The ouput of `pool_colors` will also contain a weight axis for each color, representing the combined opacity of all pixels of that color.